 In our study, we utilized DFT along with the Boltzmann theory to investigate the structural, electronic, and TE properties of two-dimensional Janus Si2SbBi and non-Janus SiSb materials.
 The study showed that both Si2SbBi and SiSb exhibit semiconductor behavior characterized by bandgaps of 0.82 eV and 0.73 eV, respectively.
 By calculating the TE properties of the Janus Si2SbBi, the Seebeck coefficient is found to be significantly enhanced, measuring 1349 μV/K for p-type and 1342 μV/K for n-type at 300 K. In addition, the electrical conductivity (σ) was determined to be σ=1.75×106/Ωm at ambient temperature.
 These parameters collectively contribute to a notable peak power factor (PF) of 4×103W/mK2.
 In comparison, the non-Janus SiSb monolayer exhibited lower values, including Seebeck coefficients of 1198 μV/K, electrical conductivity of 1.623×106/Ωm, and a PF of 3×103W/mK2.
-In contrast, Janus Si2SbBi monolayer showed a significant improvement in both Seebeck coefficient and PF, while exhibiting a reduced thermal conductivity, making it a highly competitive option for TE applications.
+In contrast, the Janus Si2SbBi monolayer showed a significant improvement in both the Seebeck coefficient and PF, while exhibiting a reduced thermal conductivity, making it a highly competitive option for TE applications.
 This study presents a pioneering investigation of the TE properties of a two-dimensional Janus Si2SbBi monolayer.

 Declarations